 The practical importance of this randomized controlled trial, is that, even post stroke, at least up to six months afterward the stroke, the use of higher intensity PEMFs and PT may produce significant improvements in function, that was thought to be lost permanently.
 The questions that ultimately remain is whether similar benefits can be seen more than six months after the stroke and whether various higher intensity PEMF systems may produce similar results.
 Given the lack of toxicity for PEMF therapies, below the level of inducing seizures or contractions, post stroke patients may find significant benefit from these therapies.

-Higher intensity PEMF therapy systems that could be considered for stroke management, in the light of the studies above, would include the PEMF 120, Parmeds Super or Pro System, MAS Special Multi+, Sota and Almag.
-The PEMF 100 would be expected to provide the better results, because of their frequencies and intensities.
+Higher intensity PEMF therapy systems that could be considered for stroke management, in the light of the studies above, would include the PEMF 120, Parmeds Super or Pro System, MAS Special Multi+, and SomaPulse.
+The PEMF-120 would be expected to provide the better results, because of their frequencies and intensities.
 The Parmeds and MAS will have more whole-body benefits.

 Kakuda W, Abo M, Shimizu M, Sasanuma J, Okamoto T, Yokoi A, Taguchi K, Mitani S, Harashima H, Urushidani N, Urashima M. A multi-center study on low-frequency PEMF combined with intensive occupational therapy for upper limb hemiparesis in post-stroke patients.
 J Neuroeng Rehabil.
 2012 Jan 20;9(1):4.